Our Approach to Special Educational Needs and Disabilities (SEND)

 A risk assessment is carried out prior to any off-site activity to ensure that health and safety are not compromised.
 In the unlikely event that it is considered unsafe or unsuitable for a student to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.

 - The Head of Year is responsible for the overall progress and well-being of students in his / her year group.
 Each is supported by an Assistant Head of Year.
-Each Form group has two Form Tutors who see their Form group twice a day, at morning and afternoon registrations.
+Each Form group has two Form Tutors who see their Form group in morning registration.
 The Form Tutors monitor their students’ progress and well-being through daily interactions and observation, data-monitoring, Academic Review Days and in Key Stage meetings.

-- The school also employs three Learning Mentors, a Counsellor, a Family Therapist and a School Nurse.
-This team of professionals work closely together and their support is matched to the needs of individual students.
+- The school employs three Learning Mentors to support the needs of our students.
+The mentors work closely with the pastoral and SEND team to ensure that support is matched to the needs of the individual students.

 All of the 6th Form site on Blandford Street is accessible by way of a lift.
-Some of the buildings at the main site at the top of Marylebone High Street are accessible to students with physical disabilities.
+Some of the buildings at the mainsite at the top of Marylebone High Street are accessible to students with physical disabilities.
 Students need to travel by foot between both sites for specific lessons.
-Please see our Accessibility Policy.
+Our Accessibility Policy can be view here.

 We ensure that teaching resources and equipment used are accessible to all students regardless of their needs.
 Any specialist equipment, hearing aids, visual aids or adapted furniture will usually be made available through the various Local Authority agencies as far as possible.
 We aim to have all after-school and extra-curricular provision accessible to all students, as appropriate.